CIS3296SoftwareDesignF21/prj-01-typingtest/README.md

 ## Vision Statement

-Our vision for this project is to achieve a feature-rich program with an elegant user interface.
-Because this project is a typing test, the team arranged what we thought were the best aspects from other online typing tests into the ultimate typing test program.
-By using React, we will make use of modern web UX design principles and deploy it as a desktop application with the help of [Electron.](https://www.electronjs.org)
-To manage the database, we plan to take advantage of AWS AmazonRDS to host MySQL.
+For any user who would like to improve their typing skills.
+(Typing Test) is a typing simulator that allows users to learn pratical typing skills, improve their words per minute, and gain good typing habits, all while having fun.
+Unlike TypeRacer, our product achieves a feature-rich program with an elegant user interface that is utilized as an executable desktop application.

 ## User Personas